-The Human Situation is a six hour course in the Fall, with time split evenly between a 3 hour plenary lecture course (Mon-Wed-Fri, 11am-12pm Alpha, 12-1pm Omega) and a weekly discussion section which meets two or three times, depending on your schedule.
+The Human Situation is a six-hour course in the Fall, with time split evenly between a two-hour plenary lecture course plus writing lab (Mon-Wed-Fri, 11 a.m.-noon Alpha, noon-1 p.m.
+Omega) and a weekly discussion section, which meets two or three times a week, depending on your schedule.
 You will receive two separate grades for these segments, and the details on how the grades are calculated will be in the syllabus handed out in class.

 The professors will team-teach the lecture section, and you will be exposed to different styles, disciplines, and approaches over the term.
 One of these professors will also lead your discussion section.
 Another of these professors will administer your oral examination.